alan-forbes-cp/import/README.md

 # README: "import" script

 This repo contains the latest version of the local Gitlab->Github Action Import bash script: **import**.
 The script is a wrapper around the Github **gh** actions-importer extension.
-The following sections contain details of configuration, example usage and "gotchas".
+(See: https://docs.github.com/en/actions/migrating-to-github-actions/using-github-actions-importer-to-automate-migrations/automating-migration-with-github-actions-importer).
+The following sections contain details of **import** configuration, example usage and "gotchas".

 ## Environment set-up and configuration